pfederi/pragmaticux/.github/SECURITY.md

 Instead, please report security vulnerabilities by emailing:
 **patrick.federi@ergon.ch**

-You can also use our [security.txt file](https://pragmaticux.design/.well-known/security.txt) for contact information.

 ### What to Include

 Please include the following information in your report: